-Bank Negara Malaysia, the central bank, is responsible for the country's monetary policy which is currently using inflation targeting framework.
-Overnight Policy Rate (OPR) is the policy interest rate and the key tool for Bank Negara Malaysia to achieve its monetary objective of price stability and economic growth.
+The Bangko Sentral ng Pilipinas (BSP), the central bank, is responsible for the country's monetary policy which is currently using inflation targeting framework.
+Overnight borrowing or reverse repurchase (RRP) and overnight lending or repurchase (RP) are the policy interest rates and the key tool for BSP to achieve its monetary objective of price stability and economic growth.